LingmoOS/LingmoOS/shell/frameworks/drkonqi/README.md

 The metadata file must be named `$exe.$bootId.$pid.$timestamp.json`.
 It is currently empty but may gain optional content in the future.

-In a regular Plasma session this metadata file is created by KWin when an application is being killed for unresponsiveness.
+In a regular Lingmo session this metadata file is created by KWin when an application is being killed for unresponsiveness.

 This feature is only supported with the coredumpd backend.
 Other backends record the ABRT as crash but will not be able to identify it as ANR.